atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Mutual TLS authentication in QUIC

-Zenoh supported QUIC from the very beginning., allowing users to leverage it to achieve secure communication towards routers over UDP.

-A recently added feature is the support of mutual authentication with TLS (mTLS) also for QUIC.
+Although Zenoh supported QUIC from the very beginning, a recently added feature is the support of mutual authentication with TLS (mTLS) also for QUIC.

 mTLS allows to verify the identity of the server as well as the client, this means that only a client having the right certificate can access the Zenoh infrastructure.